 Section 1 discussed the fact that containerization led to larger ship sizes.
 This, in turn, required greater depth at the port.
 Following the previous literature, we think of naturally endowed depth as an exogenous cost-shifter that makes it cheaper for a port to reach a desired depth through costly dredging (Brooks et al., 2021; Altomonte et al., 2018).
 The empirical challenge is that observed port depth is a combination of naturally endowed depth and depth attained by dredging.
 Our solution to this relies on using contemporary granular data on underwater elevation levels around the port to isolate the naturally endowed component of depth.
 In particular, we take all sea cells within buffer rings around the geocode of the port and sum the number of cells that are 'very deep,' which we define as depth greater than 30 feet following Brooks et al. (2021).
 These authors argue that given vessel sizes in the 1950s (pre-containerization), depth beyond 30 feet conferred no advantage to the port.
 Below, we will test how reasonable this assumption is by examining pre-trends in shipping.

-To operationalize our measure, we need to take a stand on which set of cells around the port to consider.
-Our aim is to measure depth in areas around the port that are used by ships to navigate and wait for their docking time.
-We examine the location (using exact geocodes) of stationary ships around the port in a one hour window for 100 random ports in our sample using contemporary data.
-The majority of stationary ships are located within 5 km, which justifies our baseline measure of port suitability: the log of the sum of 'very deep' cells in a buffer ring 3-5 km around the port.
+Our baseline measure of port suitability is thus the log of the sum of 'very deep' cells in a buffer ring 3-5 km around the port.
 We examined the effect of depth measured at various buffers and confirmed that the effects are similar in nearby rings, suggesting that the variation we use from the 3-5 km buffer is a representative measure of depth at the port.